200803-java-devops/Project1-William/readme.md

 - [] The Javascript that is meant to provide the comments sent to the database is not working.
 This needs to be fixed.
 - [] Restrictions to prevent errors
 - [] RESTful design
-- [] Admin features such as converting the binary to log file
 - [] Additional Junit testing
 - [] Further fleshed out logging
+- [] Place SQL database credentials into a configuration file

 ## User Stories